Anaïs Barbeau-Lavalette: Short films

 Barbeau-Lavalette has created many short films spanning across different mediums and genres.
-Barbeau-Lavalette directed and shot 15 documentary short films during her time with the United Nation's Volunteers' Odyssey, and has continued to release short films throughout her career.
+Barbeau-Lavalette directed and shot 15 documentary short films during her time with the United Nations' Volunteers' Odyssey, and has continued to release short films throughout her career.

 Her filmography includes such short films as Seven Hours Three Times A Year (2012), Ina Litovski (2012), and an 11-minute animated short film, Take Me (2014).

 Videoclips

 Barbeau-Lavalette is part of the Wapikoni Mobile audiovisual adventure.
 Through this Barbeau-Lavalette has directed videoclips for musicians, including Canadian singers Catherine Major and Thomas Hellman and hip hop artists Samian and Dramatik.